Matura: Poland

+Graduates of schools or classes for national or ethnic minorities are additionally required to take both a written and an oral exam in their respective minority language.

-as well as at least one subject at "extended level" (poziom rozszerzony).
-These include the above as well as biology, chemistry, geography, social studies, history, history of art, history of music, information technology, physics and astronomy, Latin and Ancient History, philosophy, another modern language, languages of ethnic groups in Poland (Belarusian, Lithuanian, Ukrainian), Kashubian and Lemko.
+Additionally, students must take at least one separate, written exam at the "extended level" (poziom rozszerzony).
+These include an advanced-level exam in one of the compulsory subjects, or from a list of electives including biology, chemistry, geography, social studies (civics), history, history of art, history of music, information technology (computer science), physics, Latin and Ancient Culture, philosophy.
+Furthermore, any candidate may choose to take a regional or minority language as an extended-level elective.
+These include languages of national minorities (Belarusian, Czech, German, Hebrew, Lithuanian, Ukrainian), a regional language (Kashubian), and an ethnic minority language (Lemko).

-Exams in Polish and other languages include both a written paper and an oral examination.
+Starting with the 2027 matura exams, the list of available extended electives expands to include Business and Management (biznes i zarządzanie) and history of dance (historia tańca).
+Furthermore, Latin will be officially offered as an option for the modern foreign language exam.

 Results are currently expressed as percentages.
 To pass the matura it is necessary to score at least 30% in each of the three compulsory exams.
 The results of the additional exams do not affect whether a student passes, but are usually a factor when applying for higher education places.
 Since the year 2015 the results are expressed not only as percentages, but are also accompanied by percentiles on the Matura certificate.
 This aims to make comparisons between Matura scores from different years fairer.

 The exams are conducted by the Central Examination Board (Centralna Komisja Egzaminacyjna; CKE), assisted by a number of Regional Examination Boards (Okręgowa Komisja Egzaminacyjna; OKE).
 The same bodies also conduct tests for pupils completing primary school.

 A custom associated with the matura is the studniówka, a ball organized for students and their teachers approximately one hundred days before the examinations begin.
 Following a popular superstition, candidates (particularly female ones) wear red underwear at the ball, and then wear the same items for the exam itself, to bring luck.